ishita303/teamtanay.jobchallenge.dev/content/participants/ttjc@ishita303/index.md

 ### help I need?

-I would love to learn more about APi's and deploying applications.
+I would love to learn more about Rest APi's.

 ### how to contact me?